Get ready to discover the most dog-friendly bars in London – dog beers and treats all round.

 Millroys of Soho

-One of London’s oldest whiskey shops, Millroys of Soho specialises in single and rare malt whiskeys– and there’s two dog friendly bars for you and your pup.
+One of London’s oldest whiskey shops, Millroys of Soho specialises in single and rare malt whiskeys– and there’s even a dog friendly bar for you and your pup.

 Millroy’s bar on the ground floor is a whiskey sweet shop, with a dedicated copper whiskey bar and over 500 whiskies for you to try and your dog can enjoy attention from passing shoppers.